JingYuan0926/cannes/README.md

 **4. Conversational Interface:** Maintains context throughout the session, allowing users to ask follow-up questions and explore insights naturally.

-**5. Enterprise-Grade AI:** Powered by GPT-4, providing sophisticated analysis capabilities while maintaining the security and privacy of sensitive documents.
+**5. Enterprise-Grade AI:** Powered by OpenAI, providing sophisticated analysis capabilities while maintaining the security and privacy of sensitive documents.

 **6. Source Citations:** Includes reputable sources with clickable hyperlinks, providing transparency and credibility to AI-generated insights.